zdebruine/RcppML/README.md

 * Specializations for rank-1 and rank-2 factorizations (faster than _irlba_ SVD counterparts)
 * Efficient and robust solutions to large matrix factorizations
 * Divisive clustering using recursive bipartitioning by rank-2 matrix factorizations
+* Fast initializations for NMF from unconstrained solutions